dtcenter/METplus/docs/Users_Guide/glossary.rst

      Specify what plot types are desired for the TC Matched Pairs plotting tool.
 By default, a boxplot is generated if this is undefined in the configuration file.
-If other plots are requested and a boxplot is also desired, you must explicitly listboxplot in your list of plot types.
+If other plots are requested and a boxplot is also desired, you must explicitly list boxplot in your list of plot types.
      Supported plot types: BOXPLOT, POINT, MEAN, MEDIAN, RELPERF (relative performance), RANK (time series of ranks for the first model), SCATTER, SKILL_MN (mean skill scores) and SKILL_MD (median skill scores).